 Here is a woman who willingly began an affair with a married man, stole him from the wife, and is now suspecting that he is cheating on her.
 That doesn’t sound very blissful to me.

-I am of the opinion that any relationship which starts with lies and cheating has a huge chance of failure, long term.
+I am of the opinion that any relationship which starts with lies and cheating has a huge chance of failure and divorce, long term.
 Why?
 Because eventually, the burden of the guilt associated with what you did catches up with you and it damages the relationship.
 The person ends up with such self-hatred that they either take it out on the new person (like it was his or her fault for participating in the cheating) or they cheat again.

 That’s just my theory.
 I don’t want to generalize, and I am sure there are countless men and women who technically cheated, but whose marriages were totally over.
 In other words, they hadn’t slept with their spouse in years, were disconnected, etc.